Hans Miilberg

 Hans Miilberg (25 May 1945 Sindi – 2 December 2020 Tallinn) was an Estonian opera singer (baritone).
+He was the son of Johannes Miilberg and Maria Miilberg and brother of Martin Miilberg, Velly Kuusik, Linda Kuusik.
+His father was a carpenter, mother was employed as a weaver.

 In 1978 he graduated from the Tallinn State Conservatory.
-From 1972 to 1977 he sang with Estonian Radio's mixed choir, and from 1977 to 2006 at the Estonia Theatre.
+From 1972 to 1977 he sang with Estonian Radio's mixed choir, and from 1977 to 2006 at the Estonia Theatre performed as a chamber and pop singer, including in Canada, England, France, Sweden, etc.